Boning Hall Planning Software

 - Or would it be better to use primals within your retail pack operation?

-Every meat processing company is faced with having to plan for kill and boning before knowing what are the confirmed customer requirements.
+Every meat processing company is faced with having to plan for kill and boning before having a complete picture of what will sell.
+Whether it’s beef, pork or lamb, making the best meat boning hall planning decisions means the difference between profit and loss.

-When it comes to boning hall planning, many meat processors are still reliant on paper processing and tacit knowledge.
-And whilst their planning and operational teams do their very best, decisions are reliant on islands of efficiencies (different departments, different planning and lots of spreadsheets).
+When it comes to boning hall planning, many meat processors rely on paper processing and tacit knowledge.
+Decision making is reliant on “islands of efficiencies, such as different departments, plans and multiple spreadsheets.

 - What am I going to sell and what do I want to sell?